ardhynugroho/nginx-nap/docs/source/install-k3s.rst

 ====

 K3s will be used in this lab, to host the test application.
-K3s coming with *traefik* ingress controller.
+K3s come with *traefik* ingress controller.
 But it will be replaced with *NGINX Ingress Controller* in the next step.

 .. note::